-No shrubs, plants or flowers may be planted within the cemetery or on any grave, except those incorporated into or situated on the base of the headstone.
+No shrubs, plants or flowers may be planted within the cemetery or on any grave.
 The Parish Council reserves the right to prune, cut down or dig up and remove any shrub, plant or flower planted without authorisation or which in their opinion has become unsightly or overgrown.

-A flower vase may be incorporated into the base if wished.
+A flower vase may be incorporated into the base of the memorial if wished.
 In order to keep the cemetery tidy and attractive other pots or vases will not be allowed.
+The Parish Council reserves the right to remove and dispose of such items without notice or compensation.